 Background: Subsidized Childcare.
 California's subsidized childcare system is designed to provide assistance to parents and guardians who are working, in training, seeking employment, incapacitated, or in need of respite.
 California's subsidized childcare is made up of a system of programs serving children from birth through 13 years of age, funded through a mix of federal and state dollars, and administered through a mixed delivery system by local educational agencies, community-based providers, and family childcare providers.
-Parents participating in California Work Opportunity and Responsibility to Kids (CalWORKs), as well as families transitioning from and no longer receiving CalWORKs aid, can be eligible for childcare, which is offered in three "stages."
-The largest programs are: General Child Care, which includes contracted centers and family childcare homes; the CSPP, which provides developmentally, culturally, and linguistically appropriate curriculum to eligible three- and four-year olds; and, alternative payment programs, which provide vouchers that can be used to obtain childcare in a center, family childcare home, or from a license-exempt provider.
+Parents participating in CalWORKs, as well as families transitioning from and no longer receiving CalWORKs aid, can be eligible for childcare, which is offered in three "stages."
+The largest programs are: General Child Care, which includes contracted centers and family childcare homes; the California State Preschool Program (CSPP), which provides developmentally, culturally, and linguistically appropriate curriculum to eligible children who are three- and four-years of age; and, alternative payment programs, which provide vouchers that can be used to obtain childcare in a center, family childcare home, or from a license-exempt provider.

 Certain eligibility and prioritization rules apply to subsidized childcare in California.
 Families qualify for non-CalWORKs subsidized childcare if they satisfy at least one requirement in each of two areas: eligibility and need.
-First, they must meet one of the eligibility criteria, which includes currently receiving assistance, meeting income eligibility, experiencing homelessness, having children receiving protective services or identified as being at risk of abuse, neglect, or exploitation, or having a household member certified to receive benefits from specified meanstested government programs.
+First, they must meet one of the eligibility criteria, which includes currently receiving assistance, income eligibility, experiencing homelessness, having children receiving protective services or identified as being at risk of abuse, neglect, or exploitation, or having a household member certified to receive benefits from specified meanstested government programs.
 Secondly, the family must meet one of the prerequisites for need.
 This could involve the child being identified by a legal, medical, or social services agency, or residing in an emergency shelter.
 Alternatively, the parents must either be employed or actively seeking employment, participating in vocational training or educational programs tailored for English language learners or aimed at achieving a high school diploma or general educational development certificate.
 They may also be in pursuit of permanent housing for family stability, or be incapacitated.
-Families eligible for subsidized care must demonstrate an income below 85% of the state median income (SMI).
-Effective July 1, 2024, that amount is \$6,593 per month for a family of three, totaling \$79,116 annually.
+Families eligible for subsidized care must demonstrate an income below

+85% of the SMI.
+Effective July 1, 2024, 85% of the SMI is \$6,593 per month for a family of three, totaling \$79,116 annually.

 Once a family is determined eligible for childcare services, either at initial enrollment or during a recertification, they are considered to meet all eligibility and need requirements for at least 24 months.
 During this 24-month period, the family is entitled to receive services without having to recertify their eligibility or need, and they are not required to report any changes to income or other circumstances, unless their circumstances result in income exceeding the 85% of SMI eligibility threshold.
+Additionally, state statute requires programs to disenroll families from subsidized childcare when their income exceeds a certain amount.